Davidslv/davidslv.github.com/_posts/2025-11-14-implementing-dijkstra.md

 date:   2025-11-14 10:40:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "A practical Ruby implementation of Dijkstra's algorithm for roguelikes — why it collapses to BFS on uniform-cost grids, path reconstruction by distance gradient, and when to use A* instead."
+image: /img/roguelike-cover.jpg
 ---

 Dijkstra's algorithm is a fundamental pathfinding algorithm that finds the shortest path between points in a graph.
 For roguelike games, it's perfect for grid-based movement, distance calculations, and AI pathfinding.
 This article explores a practical implementation of Dijkstra's algorithm specifically for roguelike game development.